A Case-Control Study of Alzheimer’s Disease in Australia

 Genetics play a crucial role in Alzheimer’s disease.
 A family history of the disease increases the risk.
 The study identified specific gene variants associated with an increased susceptibility to Alzheimer’s.

-Related Article: How to Study Marine Biology in Australia
+Related Article: Why Study in Australia Not in Other Countries

 3. Lifestyle Factors